-“It can be difficult to accept, and there are times where you may even feel like it’s not true,” says Mirgain.
+“It can be difficult to accept, and there are times where you may even feel like it’s not true,” said Mirgain.

 It is natural to experience a range of emotions when someone is first diagnosed with a disease like cancer or diabetes.

 Shock: In the beginning, feelings of confusion or being overwhelmed are normal.
-There may even be times a person doesn’t believe the diagnosis or acts as though it’s no big deal.
+There might even be times a person doesn’t believe the diagnosis or acts as though it’s no big deal.

-Anger-Frustration-Irritability: There can be a lot to get angry about.
+Anger, frustration or irritability: There can be a lot to get angry about.
 Frequent doctor appointments.
 Giving up favorite foods.
 Not being able to do certain things.
-All of the changes and demands may leave a person feeling frustrated and less patient with others.
+All the changes and demands can leave a person feeling frustrated and less patient with others.

 In many instances, the different feelings ebb and flow, but eventually become less intense as time progresses.
-Mirgain notes that if the negative feelings persist or cause significant upset it is important to speak with a primary care physician about it.
+Mirgain said that if the negative feelings persist or cause significant upset, it is important to speak with a primary care physician about it.

-To help cope with the new reality, Mirgain suggests it’s important to recognize some common behaviors that can develop as result of a change in health status.
+To help cope with the new reality, Mirgain said it’s important to recognize some common behaviors that can develop as result of a change in health status:

-“A person who needed a stent might become preoccupied with their heart beat, noticing aches and pains in their chest and become afraid they’re having a heart attack,” explains Mirgain.
+“A person who needed a stent might become preoccupied with their heart beat, noticing aches and pains in their chest and become afraid they’re having a heart attack,” said Mirgain.

 The challenge is that the worries can persist, despite reassurance from doctors, trips to the Emergency Department and even medical tests.

 "The health anxiety becomes a vicious cycle and can actually create physical symptoms — increased blood pressure, increased heart rate, irregular breathing patterns.
 These symptoms can lead to even more visits to the doctor.
-This is what I refer to as a 'broken alarm signal,’” says Mirgain.
+This is what I refer to as a 'broken alarm signal,' " said Mirgain.

-She stresses that the bodily sensations are real, it’s just that they’re not interpreted accurately and often, people start looking for problems and become pre-occupied with finding them.
-Eventually, individuals may stop traveling because they don’t want to be too far from their home or medical team.
-They may even avoid going out to avoid germs, or stop doing things they enjoy because they suddenly feel too risky.
+She stressed that the bodily sensations are real, it’s just that they’re not interpreted accurately and often, people start looking for problems and become preoccupied with finding them.
+Eventually, individuals might stop traveling because they don’t want to be too far from their home or medical team.
+They could even avoid leaving their home to avoid germs, or stop doing things they enjoy because they suddenly feel too risky.

 She gives the example of being out for a walk and feeling pain.
 It’s normal to feel aches and pains in our bodies.
 Before leaping to the conclusion it’s something terrible, it can be helpful to have coping statements.

-"If you're out for a walk and feel an ache or pain, rather than stopping the walk out of fear it’s something more it can be helpful to say to yourself, 'This is just a normal ache.
-I can continue to enjoy this walk with my friends,’” she says, adding that it can be tricky.
-"You don’t want to dismiss pains, but at the same time it is important to keep them in perspective."
+"If you're out for a walk and feel an ache or pain, rather than stopping the walk out of fear it’s something more, it can be helpful to say to yourself, 'This is just a normal ache.
+I can continue to enjoy this walk with my friends,' " she said, adding that it can be tricky.
+"You don’t want to dismiss pains, but at the same time, it is important to keep them in perspective."

-While health anxiety may lead to a vicious cycle, Mirgain recommends creating what she calls a "victorious cycle."
+While health anxiety can lead to a vicious cycle, Mirgain instead suggests creating what she calls a "victorious cycle."

-"You can re-commit to working on goals around making healthy lifestyle changes, which can help create a sense of taking charge," she says.
+"You can re-commit to working on goals around making healthy lifestyle changes, which can help create a sense of taking charge," she said.

 Mirgain recommends taking one action a day in the direction of your health, whether that’s exercise, drinking enough water, relaxing or finding social support.
 Research suggests that people with more social support tend to feel less anxious and depressed and have a better quality of life when diagnosed with a chronic medical condition.
 Attending a support group, joining an online community or even talking to other patients in the waiting area of the health clinic can help create a connection with others.